[?] Subscribe To This Site

 • Spacers

 • Spacers are used for maintaining the proper expansion gap around the walls.
-The most common type are little plastic ones that are placed against the walls as the flooring is installed.
+The most common type are little plastic spacers that are placed against the walls as the flooring is installed.
+Another type are adjustable spacers for laminate flooring .
+This type cost more but gives you more control when the wall bows in and out.
+The adjustable spacers are also good to lock the floor in place when placed at the ends.
+This helps to keep the floor from moving around while being installed.

 Saws, Cutting The Laminate